 An infestation of bed bugs can be costly, not only because of the money you’ll spend trying to get rid of them (they can be persistent!) but also because of the sleep you will lose thinking about the uninvited guests who are sharing your bed, sucking your blood, and making you itch incessantly.
 (Not a great visual.)

 Your mattress is a big investment.
 Most mattresses last about seven to ten years when properly cared for.
 Taking steps to extend the life of your mattress to the end of that range just makes sense (and cents).
-And considering you spend about a third of your life in bed, you’ll want that time to be as comfortable as possible.

 How to clean your mattress